 Every year, approximately 800 children die from drowning.
-Last year, at least 163 children fatally drowned in a swimming pool or spa…of those, nearly 70 percent were children younger than five.
+On average, more than 350 children fatally drown in a swimming pool or spa in a year… of those, nearly 80 percent are children younger than five.

 When polled, half of all parents think they are able to effectively supervise their children around the water by listening for calls for help.
-While drowning is often portrayed as a loud, dramatic, and eye-catching event in movies and such, in real-life, drowning is usually completely silent.
+While drowning is often portrayed as a loud, dramatic, eye-catching event (as in movies and such), in real-life, drowning is usually completely silent.

 Sadly, many of us know of someone (or a friend of a friend) who has lost a child this way.
-Many of us have had close calls ourselves.
-One friend found her toddler sitting on the edge of her parent’s pool in Florida on Thanksgiving when someone accidentally left the sliding glass door open to let the dog out.
+Others of us have had close calls ourselves.
+One friend told me she found her toddler sitting on the edge of her parent’s pool in Florida over Thanksgiving after someone accidentally left the sliding glass door open to let the dog out.
+This gives me nightmares.

 Nobody plans on these things happening, and yet they do.

-Parents with children who have a pool have a special responsibility to babyproof their pools and hot tubs—not only for their own kids, but for your children’s friends and neighbors.
+Parents who have a pool or hot tub have a special responsibility to babyproof them — not only for their own kids, but also for friends and neighbors.

-Though there is no federal pool fence law currently in place within the US, several states, including Florida, and Arizona, have created their own individual pool fence laws.
-Most municipalities now require this—even for pool owners who don’t have children.
-And if you own a home with a pool, your homeowner’s policy will require it as well.
+Though there is no federal pool fence law currently in place within the US, several states, including Florida, Maine, and Arizona, have created their own individual pool fence laws.
+Most municipalities now require this — even for pool owners who don’t have children.
+And if you own a home with a pool, your homeowner’s policy will likely require it as well.

 For fencing off your pool, please consult a local pool safety professional.
 You can also check these pool fence providers’ sites for dealers in your area: